ErickWesonga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that deletes all regular files
+script that counts no. of dirctories and subdirectories